sheyman/docs-barbican/api-docs/general-api-info/role-based-access-control.rst

     not allowed to upload new secrets or delete existing secrets.

 audit
-    Users with this role are only allowed access to the resource metadata.
-    Users with this role are unable to decrypt secrets.
+    Users with this role are allowed access only to the resource metadata Users with this role are unable to decrypt secrets.